ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

   # sni: None

   # 'secret' defines a Kubernetes Secret that contains the TLS certificate we
   # use for origination or termination.
-If not specified, $productName$ will look
+If not specified, Emissary will look
   # at the value of cert_chain_file and private_key_file.
   # type: string
   #